surviv-underclock/docs/README.md

 ```
 This defines a language that compactly describes a sequence of actions that could be converted to a macro and executed.

-It's irrelevant whether you use `equip other weapon` or use a `number key` to switch, so they are not included in the notation.
+It's irrelevant whether one switches with `equip other weapon` or a `number key`, so they are not included in the notation.
 I originally thought `swap weapons` was irrelevant, but it's actually needed to handle cancelling burst weapons' shots.

 ## Timers
 ### Old System